 Safety of Oxytocin for Labour Induction/Augmentation

 The Institute for Safe Medication Practices Canada (ISMP Canada) has identified oxytocin when used for labour induction or augmentation as a high alert medication that “bears a heightened risk of causing significant patient harm if used in error.”
-In November 2013, ISMP Canada published the results of its Aggregate Analysis of Oxytocin Incidents voluntarily reported by health-care providers.
-The article reviews themes and subthemes in the 74 included incidents and provides case study examples of oxytocin incidents.
+In October 2019, ISMP Canada published the results of its Errors Associated with Oxytocin Use: A Multi-Incident Analysis.
+The article reviews themes and subthemes in the 99 included incidents and provides case study examples of oxytocin incidents.
 The main themes and subthemes identified were:

 These themes provide an opportunity for all maternity health-care providers to review their practice and look for systemic ways to minimize errors.